 Massage may mobilize contracted tissues, relieve pain, and reduce swelling and induration associated with trauma (eg, fracture, joint injury, sprain, strain, bruise, peripheral nerve injury).
 Massage should be considered for low back pain, arthritis, periarthritis, bursitis, neuritis, fibromyalgia, hemiplegia, paraplegia, quadriplegia, multiple sclerosis, cerebral palsy, certain types of cancer, and amputation.
 Massage should not be used to treat infections or thrombophlebitis.
 Only a licensed or certified massage therapist should use massage for treatment of an injury because of variability in therapists’ training and skills.

 In acupuncture, thin needles are inserted through the skin at specific body sites, frequently far from the site of pain.
-Acupuncture Acupuncture Acupuncture, a therapy within traditional Chinese medicine, is one of the most widely accepted complementary therapies in the western world and is often part of integrative medicine.
-Specific... read more is sometimes used with other treatments to manage acute and chronic pain.
+Acupuncture Acupuncture Acupuncture, a therapy within traditional Chinese medicine, is one of the most widely accepted components of integrative therapies in the western world.
+Specific points on the body are stimulated... read more is sometimes used with other treatments to manage acute and chronic pain.